Long Arm Quilting Services

 Edge-to-edge or all over pattern prices:

-- Medium density designs will be $0.029 per square inch
+- Simple and Medium density designs are $0.029 per square inch

 - $50.00 minimum charge